11 Public Storage SQL Interview Questions (Updated 2024)

 Answer:

-This query calculates the average price for each storage unit type by month from the table.
-The function is used to extract the month from the date of each transaction.
+This query calculates the average price for each storage unit type by month from the rental_prices table.
+The EXTRACT(MONTH FROM transaction_date) function is used to extract the month from the date of each transaction.

 To practice another window function question on DataLemur's free interactive coding environment, solve this Amazon BI Engineer interview question: Amazon Business Intelligence SQL Question